-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability needed.
+Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability needed.
 New agreements were signed in 2012 April 13, 2020 PD Suspicious Package Protocol Chief worked with collaborative team at the NH DHHS lab to develop statewide protocol.
 Protocol was placed on all laptops for field use.
 FBI quick reference sheet provided to all officers for suspicious packages and suspected IED.
 Statewide High Police Dept package Conduct exercise to test suspicious package protocol with schools and Town Hall April 13, 2020 PD Explorer Post For age 14-21 young adults interested in law enforcement, APD Explorer Post provides training.
 Purpose is for young adults to provide support in times of need to PD: Parking and traffic control, public relations and notification, and general support during disasters.
 Entire Town High Lt. month, also Explorer Post should become more integral with the Town's emergency operations.
 Training in law enforcement related issues as well as emergency first aid, search and rescue, communications, and incident management.
 April 13, 2020 SD DARE Program The DARE Program has not been done in the schools for a number of years.
 An SRO officer has been approved for next year and will reinstate the DARE Program.
 High School District As the SRO works with the schools, a more comprehensive program may be put in place SD Identified Evacuation Sites Evacuation procedures are outlined in both the Crises Management Plan and in the Emergency Procedures Quick Flip Chart.
 These procedures have been in place and will be monitored.
 High School District Practiced drills with the town yearly.
 Evacuation should be practiced at least every year.
 Apr 2020 TA Cloud IT infrastructur Implementation of Cloud IT server to serve all departments with robust Entire Town High Town Admin Each Dept is now on the cloud where all Contractor reviews the software

-Latest Capability Description Location of Respons- Changes Since Future Adoption or Version Date Assessment: Administrati ve and Related to hazard mitigation planning and coordination Capability Entire Town or Effective -ness ibility Last Haz Mit Plan (2015) Improvement s to Capability Date Technical Coordination Selected Areas e for All Departments virus/hacker protection plan.
+Latest Adoption or Version Date Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability e for All Departments virus/hacker protection plan.
 Phishing and malware protection.
 Email filters are good, encryption software works on specific words or information in emails and files.
-Recipient needs to authorize to protect communication documents are stored and accessed for work. annually and provides the town updates based on necessary findings Quarter 2020 TA Safety Committee Town Admin chairs the committee four times per year.
+Recipient needs to authorize to protect communication documents are stored and accessed for work. annually and provides the town updates based on necessary findings Quarter 2020 TA Safety Committee year.
 Topics include employee and facility safety, first aid equipment, workers comp accidents and employee safety techniques (gloves, reaching, seat belts, equipment usage, etc.) The Fire Chief attends quarterly meetings.
 Employees and Management on the Committee.
-Town Buildings High Town Admin Hold the meetings quarterly, meet in different locations.
-Each building has a checklist for risks.
+High Town Admin building has a checklist for risks.
 Each Dept has at least one member on the Committee. be scheduled for May, meet in different buildings.
-Agenda includes safety Apr 2020 TA Communicati on Liaison / Officer The Town Administrator disseminates information as needed, providing information to all the Town Departments.
+Agenda includes safety inventory of buildings.
+Encourage interested staff to provide input at any time.
+Review the safety policy to determine of changes should be made, for safe and healthy workplace for public, staff and volunteers Apr 2020 The Town Administrator disseminates information as needed, providing information to all the Town Departments.
 Information is disseminated to all departments through the town website and email list group.
-Entire Town High Town Admin Email subscriptions from Town website regarding Town news, Committee agendas, information Fix the database, as current subscribers
+Entire Town High Town Admin Email subscriptions from Town website regarding Town news, Committee agendas, information Fix the database, as current subscribers are not being notified.
+Produce a pandemic notification to update the citizens and subscribers.